-2017, July 4 – On Saturday, 21 Women For Change participants from Sathan and Huay So attended a private screening of “Wonder Woman” in Chiang Rai.
-In total, there were 80 attendees, comprised of women and girls from the Abu Law Project, the New Life Foundation Shelter and Women For Change project team members.
+On Saturday 21, 2017, Women For Change participants from Sathan and Huay So attended a private screening of “Wonder Woman” in Chiang Rai.
+In total, there were 80 attendees, comprised of women and girls from the Abu Law Project, the New Life Foundation Shelter, and the Women For Change project team members.

 A number of women expressed that they personally relate to “Wonder Woman” defying gender-specific roles and that they, like “Wonder Woman”, can do anything and everything a man can.
 The women stated that they would attempt to incorporate this message into their everyday lives in order to help them overcome hardships that they might face as they push societal boundaries.
 The women explored the notion of working together as opposed to working against each other and agreed that this is what will make females stronger, and this is how we are to achieve empowerment.